Indianapolis First-Time Home Buyer Guide

 Falling in love with a home you cannot afford is heartbreaking.
 Get pre-approved first so you know exactly what you can buy.

 Solution: Complete Step 1 before Step 2.
-Pre-approval typically takes 1-3 days and is usually free, though some lenders charge an application fee.
+Pre-approval is usually free, though some lenders charge an application fee; ask your lender for their current timeline.

 2. Draining all savings for the down payment

-Lenders want to see cash reserves after closing.
+Cash reserves after closing are a qualification factor for most loan programs.
 Putting every dollar into the down payment can cause loan denial or leave you with no emergency fund as a new homeowner.

 3. Skipping the home inspection